EIA Predicts U.S. LNG Exports to Jump 18% in 2025 with New Plants

-Last week, the Baker Hughes rig count dropped another rig.
-The count went from 621 active rigs two weeks ago down to 620 last week.
-This is the third week in a row the national count has lost rigs.
+Last week, the Baker Hughes rig count dropped three more rigs.
+It is the fourth week in a row the count has dropped.
+The count went from 620 active rigs two weeks ago down to 617 last week.
 Since last October, the national count has gone as low as 616 and as high as 629.
 And that’s it.
 No higher and no lower.
-The Marcellus/Utica remained the same last week at 42 active rigs.
-However, there were some musical chairs.
-Pennsylvania gained one rig and now operates 22 rigs.
-West Virginia lost a rig and now operates 8 rigs.
-Ohio remained steady with 12 active rigs.
+The national count is 18% lower than this time last year (down 131 rigs).
+The Marcellus/Utica remained the same last week at 42 active rigs — the fourth week in a row for that count.
+Pennsylvania operates 22 rigs; Ohio operates 12 rigs; and West Virginia operates 8 rigs.

 Natural gas is, as we have often pointed out, one of the purest commodity markets in existence.
 The classic supply/demand curve is at work.
 If there’s more supply than demand, prices for gas move down.
 And conversely, if there’s more demand than supply, prices move higher.
 We have been stuck in a sucky price pattern this year, not helped by a very moderate winter.
 The phrase on the lips of every landowner and driller is, When will the price move higher?
 According to analysts from Morgan Stanley, not anytime soon.